KARAN-D05/8-Bit-Computer/README.md

 | T-State Counter      | Tracks the T-state of an instruction                | ✅     |
 | Control Unit         | Generates control signals                           | ✅     |

-> The designs are verified using both traditional Verilog testbenches and Cocotb self-checking testbenches.

 ## ⬇️ Download This Repository

 ### 🪟 Windows